 - Space rows eight to twelve feet apart for tomato and eight feet apart for pepper.

 - Leave a minimum of twenty-four inches between tomato plants and eighteen inches between pepper plants.
+Increasing the spacing between plants by six inches, if economical, is better.

 As most growers know, it is easy to spread bacteria when workers handle wet plants.
 Sucker, stake, tie, and harvest plants only when they have dried after dew or rain.